OpenBB-finance/OpenBB/website/content/excel/getting-started/installation.md

 ## Requirements

-The OpenBB Excel Add-in is available on the following platforms:
+- The OpenBB Excel Add-in is available on the following platforms: Windows (Microsoft 365), Mac (Microsoft 365), Excel on the web.

-- Windows (Microsoft 365)
-- Mac (Microsoft 365)
-- Excel on the web
+- Access to the OpenBB Terminal Pro.
+If you don't have access you can sign up for the waitlist [here](https://my.openbb.co/app/pro).

+---

 ## Installation